rchain-community/rchain-community.github.io/content/docs/rholang.md

 [Language specification 1.1](./pdf/rholang-spec-1.1.pdf)

+## Rchain Cloud

+Evaluate Rholang code in the cloud and test your dapp [Rchain Cloud](https://rchain-community.github.io/rgov/).
 ## VSCode Plugin

 This is the Visual Studio Code extension for the Rholang programming language.
 It has support for syntax highlighting and code evaluation with error highlighting.
 [Marketplace VSCode](https://marketplace.visualstudio.com/items?itemName=tgrospic.rholang)

-## Rchain Cloud

-Evaluate Rholang code in the cloud and test your dapp [Rchain Cloud](https://rchain-community.github.io/rgov/).

 ## Local Node

 Another way to run rholang code is to start up your own local RNode and use its rholang interpreter.
 For that rnode has to be installed.
 There are two modes to run rholang code locally: repl and eval.
 With repl you can type rholang code directly into the console and execute it.
 With eval you are running a .rho file and execute this file.
+Try the [localhost development environment](https://docs.google.com/document/d/1V5k9tDjztEVDYiXJG1-Hpb0rNtVcV22GrsdXb0pDUx8).

 ##### 1. REPL